Seitenbau/SBideo/README.md

 Now every time you add video files into the folder `incoming`, the transcoding will start automatically.
 After transcoding is done, the new videos will be visible in the frontend.

+## Security

+SBideo is kept very simple.
+Therefore, it has no built-in permission management etc (see https://github.com/Seitenbau/SBideo/issues/9).
+Everyone who is able to access the frontend is allowed to edit the video meta data.
+In case you want to restrict editing rights, you may want to simple restrict POST requests to the server via a reverse proxy.

 ## Development

 SBideo is based on [preact-cli](https://github.com/developit/preact-cli); for detailed explanation on how things work, checkout the [CLI Readme](https://github.com/developit/preact-cli/blob/master/README.md).